amartincolby/Rust-Quick-Guide/README.md

-notably COBOL, Lisp, Fortran, PL/I, Algol, and Pascal, but none of them were simple enough to be easily usable for truly general tasks, and their performance was universaly much slower than hand-written assembly, as all highly symbolic languages are.
+notably COBOL, Lisp, Fortran, PL/I, Algol, and Pascal, but none of them were simple enough to be easily usable for truly general tasks, and their performance was universaly much slower than hand-written assembly, as all highly symbolic languages were.
 C was specifically created to move only as far away from the machine as was necessary to fulfill the goal of code portability.

-Unfortunately, unlike symbols, which are pure and Platonic, the machine state is unpredictable and messy.
-One command can easily be incompatible with another, like having your car in reverse and drive simultaneously.
+This raw performance is why, even after all this time, C remains the _ne plus ultra_ for lower-level code writing.

-I see the juxtaposition of C and Rust to be a microcosm, a synecdoche of sorts, for the whole of computer history.
+I see the juxtaposition of C and Rust to be a microcosm, a synecdoche of sorts, for the entirety of computer history.
 The famous book _Hackers: Heroes of The Computer Revolution_ captures it well.
 Even in the earliest days of computing, philosophers and academics were aware of how to robustly build symbolic machines.
 The problem was that representing these robust symbolic structures